sampada-awal/cybercode/README.md

 This repository contains daily Python projects, challenges, and learning activities focused on building my cybersecurity skills over 60 days.
 Each week has its own folder with code, notes.

 ## Structure
 - `/Week-1` to `/Week-9` — Weekly folders with daily Python scripts and notes
-- `README.md` files inside each week for project descriptions
 - Daily GitHub commits tracking progress and learning

 ## Goals